BiteScout/BiteScout-Backend/README.md

 - 🔒 OAuth2

 ### **Messaging**
-- ✉️ RabbitMQ for notifications
+- ✉️ Kafka for notifications

 ---